suchipi/peep-the-horror/README.md

 # Peep The Horror

-A toy to make an impromptu soundboard out of a YouTube video.
+A toy you can use to make an impromptu soundboard out of a video (YouTube, etc).

 <https://peepthehorror.com>